rgallart101/CPENTv1StudyGuide/cpent - module 06.md

 - **Extract user accounts** from `/etc/passwd`.
 Only `root` can write this file, but all users can read.

 ## Other Internal Network Exploitation Techniques
+There are other techniques that you can try.

+### Replay Attacks
+Basically intercept traffic passively and then resend it to one or more of the parties.

 ## Automating Internal Network PenTest Effort